r-grewal/rl-nonergodic/project_log.md

 # Project Log

+* 2021-03-15

+Realised that automatic temperature tuning was not taking place and instead we were working with fixed value of 1 as with earlier SAC work.
+Corrected with minor modification.
+Temperature behaviour is found to be consistent with literature where it quickly crashes to zero and steadily begins to climb.

+Humanoid movement experiment with MSE conducted and is seen to be a very tough challenge.
+TD3 begins learning whereas as alluded to in update 2021-03-03, SAC struggles when dealing with negative episodic scores.
+This is because the environment is so challenging that the agent consistently fails for a very long time while -1 penalties per time step accumulate.
+Then being off-policy, when the mini-batch is pooled the agent has no concept of positive rewards and only maximises to zero.
+Some confirmation of this issue is found in [Raffin and Stulp (2020)](https://arxiv.org/pdf/2005.05719.pdf) where they also did not run humanoid experiments when it would have simply involved typing “HumanoidBulletEnv-v0” once.

+There doesn’t seem to be any general solution to this problem.
+While we could add a constant score offset for first couple thousand episodes to ensure non-negative scores, the same would have to be done for TD3.
+For the time being we will not run anymore humanoid experiments.

+See results for trial humanoid runs.
+It is empirically found that TD3 is roughly 1.5x faster than SAC the exact source of the difference is unclear but might be due to the 2.5x large mini-batch size for SAC.

 * 2021-03-14

 Learned how RAM works and that appending is much faster than inputting into a large numpy array.
 Modified main.py to append episode data resulting in 8-11% increase in overall speed.